Skip to main content

 Prerequisite: COM 180

 • The study of interpersonal, small group, organizational and mass media communication as it influences the creation of meaning between representatives of major cultures or co-cultures within a predominant culture.
 Includes verbal and nonverbal elements influencing communication.
 Contemporary insights from a variety of areas including communication, anthropology, sociology and psychology.
 Students must earn a minimum grade of C- before they can advance to subsequent courses in the Communication major.
-(CC, GP)
+(World Civilizations, Cultural Competency)

 COM 570 Media Law (4)